Gradute

 Students may fulfill the foreign language requirement either by demonstrating a reading knowledge of two languages (Option I) or by demonstrating an exceptionally thorough reading knowledge and an adequate knowledge of the grammatical structure of one language (Option II).
 If you have questions about how to fulfill the foreign language requirement, contact the Graduate Student Services Advisor at frenchga@berkeley.edu.

 The language(s) will be chosen after consultation with the Head Graduate Advisor, and in view of the student’s intended Ph.D.
 Program Proposal.
-For example, for students intending to work in the Middle Ages or Renaissance, it would be advisable to choose Latin, or perhaps Italian.
+For example, for students intending to work in the Middle Ages or Renaissance, it could be advisable to choose Latin, Italian, or Spanish.
 For students interested in modern philosophy, German might be wise.
+Arabic might be a sensible choice for students interested in Francophone literature.
 Whatever the choice, it should have an intellectual or scholarly relationship to the student’s area of specialization, or with the field of Romance languages more broadly.

 Additional Requirements